 Difflugia curvicaulis Penard, 1899

-Dimensions: Penard 170-200 µm (without horn); Length 146-232 µm; my measurements: 197-240 µm (including horn); nucleus 25-27 µm, nucleoli c.
+Dimensions: Penard 170-200 µm (without horn); Length 146-232 µm; my measurements: 197-428 µm (including horn); nucleus 25-27 µm, nucleoli c.
 6-8 µm.

-Ecology: freshwater; sediments of ditches and lakes.
+Ecology: Freshwater; sediments of ditches and lakes.
+Locally abundant, otherwise rare.

 This species was considered by Cash (1909) to differ from D. acuminata only in the shape of the terminal horn.
 Mazei and Warren (2012) consider this form as a junior synonym of D. acuminata.
 The main distinguishing character however is the structure of the nucleus.
 Penards description is quite clear, though his drawing is confusing.
 This drawing shows the surface of the nucleus, giving the impression that the nucleus is filled with nucleoli.